Our official climatologist, Dr. Roy Spencer, University of Alabama-Huntsville, has weighed in on dinosaur flatulence and global warming, extension,

 Well, I know that it is.

-Thanks, and this Tom in uh in South Holland, Illinois.
+This is Tom in South Holland, Illinois.

-Great to have you, sir, the EIB network.
+Great to have you, sir, the EIB Network.

 Hello.

-Good morning, Rush.
+Good morning, Rosh.

 How are you doing?